Check out our promotions! Read More

 One of the systems that has probably come up in your research is a heat pump.
 You may even be confused if you’re searching for an air conditioner and you’re constantly getting something with “heat” in the name.

 A common question we get is: “Are heat pumps and mini splits the same thing?”
 The short answer is yes, but they also have many differences.
-Let’s go over what heat pumps and mini splits are so you can be an informed homeowner when it’s time to purchase a new system.
+Let’s go over what heat pumps and mini splits are so you can be prepared with a quick AC troubleshooting guide when it’s time to purchase a new system.

 A heat pump gets its name from the fact that it transfers or “pumps” heat to create either cooling or heating for your home.
 It’s a 2-in-1 system.
 In the summer, it pumps heat out of your home to decrease the temperature.
 In the winter, it taps into the ambient heat outside and brings it into your home.